Top 5 Tips for Buying Opals Online

 Our website features gold, silver and gold-plated silver jewellery settings and all types of opals, from solid black Lightning Ridge stones to beautiful crystal pieces from Coober Pedy, as well as affordable doublet and triplet opals.

 When spending money on a luxury item it’s vital you trust the merchant you’re dealing with, and one key sign of a trustworthy online business is a guaranteed secure shopping experience.

-On a trip to Bali last year we were saddened to see manmade opal being misrepresented as natural opal, but it’s a growing problem for the Australian opal industry as synthetic stones are becoming increasingly available worldwide.
+On a recent trip to Bali, we were saddened to see manmade opal being misrepresented as natural opal, but it’s a growing problem for the Australian opal industry as synthetic stones are becoming increasingly available worldwide.

 Again, only shop with a reputable business and be aware of exactly what you are buying.
 Please note, doublet and triplet opals do not fall into this category as they contain real opal and are an affordable and acceptable alternative to natural black opal.

 What you see is not always what you get with opal and, unlike some other aspects of life, in this case it’s not a bad thing!
 The gemstone’s ‘play-of-colour’ phenomenon means it’s virtually impossible to show all the colours and patterns of an opal through photography, so you may be pleasantly surprised when your opal contains different qualities than you first thought.

 At Black Star Opal we try to capture the best possible photographic representation of the opal you’re purchasing, and we’ve even included short videos of our unset opals showing the stone from all angles.